mllibs/mllibs/README.md

 ***

 - **mllibs** is a Machine Learning (ML) library which utilises natural language processing (NLP)
-- In this notebook, we look at implementing an **NLP interpreter** module for ML related operations
 - Development of such helper modules are motivated by the fact that everyones understanding of coding & subject matter (ML in this case) may be different
 - Often we see people create **functions** and **classes** to simplify the process of achieving something (which is good practice)
 - Likewise, **NLP interpreters** follow this trend as well, except, in this case our only inputs for activating certain code is **natural language**